Yizhencai/html_template/readme.md

 # Final project

 (1)

-Download a HTML template for your final project, and this template must be great-enough.
+Download HTML template for your final project, and this template must satisfy the following conditions.

-If your template is not great-enough, you need to choose another.
+* more than three pages.

+* each page must contains js, css, bootstrap/jquery, images.

+* be satisfied with the purpose of FinTech

 (2)

-Creat a project and app, and transfer your template to fit djnago structure.
+Create a project and app, and transfer your template to fit djnago structure.

 # The attachment is an example for you to understand how to modify your template

 ## Project name: html_template

 ## Application name: main

 ~